-Through fun musical games and activities, these classes will address important skills such as problem solving, perspective taking, conversation skills, and social pragmatic abilities.
-No more than 4 students will be enrolled in each class.
+Through fun musical games and activities, these classes will address important skills such as problem solving, perspective taking, conversation skills, and social and pragmatic abilities.
+No more than five students will be enrolled in each class.
 Instructor Amanda Bryant (MT-BC NMT) is a board certified music therapist who specializes in autism, and is a service provider through Imagine!, North Metro Community Services, and DDRC.
 A conversation with Ms. Bryant is required to discuss goals and learning styles before placing a student in any of these programs.

 Social Skills/Music Jam Group 1 will focus on intermediate level, age-appropriate, social and pragmatic skills related to conversation skills (interpreting both verbal and nonverbal cues), changing topics, shifting attention between speakers, perspective taking, prosody, social negotiation, and, of course, friendship building!

 Social Skills/Music Jam Group 2 will focus on emerging social/communication skills and increasing social engagement in general.
 Skills emphasized include social attention, group participation, greetings, questions/answers, paired play, turn taking, and non- verbal or emerging verbal skills.

 Piano Skills/Music Theory Games Group will address musicianship skills and navigating social and communication skills through theory games and piano performance for students who are interested in beginning level piano and music.
 Piano instruction will be adapted to fit the learners as they challenge themselves at their individual level.
-Each class will involve piano play as well as music theory games with peers to address social and behavioral goals in a fun, group setting.
+Each class will involve piano play as well as music theory games with peers to address social and behavioral goals in a fun group setting.